Analysis | How Pakistan’s Leader Is Trying to Hold On to Power

 1. How are they challenging him?

 The two largest opposition parties, once bitter rivals, have set aside their enmity to work together toward removing Khan, a former cricket star, from power.
 They are the Pakistan Muslim League-Nawaz headed by Nawaz Sharif, who’s been prime minister three times, and the Pakistan Peoples Party, led jointly by former President Asif Ali Zardari and his son Bilawal Bhutto Zardari.
-Together with smaller opposition groups, they sought to remove Khan with a vote of no confidence in Parliament’s lower house.
-But in a series of events that stunned the country, a member of Khan’s party scrapped the April 3 vote over alleged foreign interference, Khan swiftly called a new election in a nationally televised address and President Arif Alvi, another Khan ally, dissolved parliament.
-The opposition called the moves unconstitutional.
-Now Pakistan’s Supreme Court will decide whether Khan gets his wish for a fresh election (which isn’t due until August 2023) or whether the no-confidence vote should proceed.
+Together with smaller opposition groups, they are seeking to remove Khan with a vote of no confidence in Parliament’s lower house, now scheduled for April 9.
+In a series of events that stunned the country, a member of Khan’s party originally scrapped the planned vote over alleged foreign interference, Khan swiftly called a new election in a nationally televised address and President Arif Alvi, another Khan ally, dissolved parliament.
+But in a ruling April 7, Pakistan’s Supreme Court reversed those moves, saying Khan had to face the no-confidence vote, after which he is likely to be toppled by the opposition.

 Facing a balance-of-payments crisis, Khan has demonstrated an approach that critics characterize as haphazard and inconsistent.
 He’s appointed four finance ministers and about half a dozen finance secretaries since 2018.
 He’s also frequently changed his tax chief and the head of the Board of Investment.
 Initially, he was reluctant to seek a bailout from the International Monetary Fund.
 Then a year after he did so in 2019, the program -- Pakistan’s 13th such loan in 30 years -- was suspended because Pakistan failed to meet IMF conditions for it.
 The plan was revived last year after Khan’s administration agreed to tougher conditions, including raising oil prices and electricity tariffs.
 But a few months later, Khan cut domestic fuel costs and power rates to soothe public anger over rising living costs, measures seen as putting the IMF program in jeopardy.
 Talks between the IMF officials and Khan’s administration are ongoing for the release of the next installment of the loan.